KitCat1712/QR-Code-Creator/README.md

 # QR-Code-Creator
+Simplify program written on Java FX
-Used libraries:
+# Used libraries:

-# Solar icon pack by 480 Design (R4IN80W)
+Solar icon pack by 480 Design (R4IN80W)